Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Variance-Reduction-Techniques/markovchainmontecarlo.md

 :::{warning} Note about the Level of Detail
-Note: If the reader wants a more technical and mathematical explaination of how HMC works, they should consider reading {cite}`betancourt2017conceptual` and {cite}`betancourt2015hamiltonian` as this section is inspired by those sources.
+Note: If the reader wants a more technical and mathematical explanation of how HMC works, they should consider reading {cite}`betancourt2017conceptual` and {cite}`betancourt2015hamiltonian` as this section is inspired by those sources.
 :::